StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-4-todo/_index.md

 ---
-title: "Romans 2:4 - Is the point of this verse to equate passing judgment upon others with showing contempt for God's kindness, forbearance, and patience?"
+title: Romans 2:4 - Is the point of this verse to equate passing judgment upon others with showing contempt for God's kindness, forbearance, and patience?
 weight: 20
 layout: content-page
 ---